-Unlike the insurance company—which cares primarily about profits—Graham & Graham’s goal is to maximize your recovery.
+Unlike the insurance company—which cares primarily about profits—Graham Law’s goal is to maximize your recovery.
 In our experience, when an insurer makes a low initial settlement offer, denies a client’s claim, or unfairly assigns blame, we are often able to “call their bluff” by filing a lawsuit.

 About Insurance Company Software

 Insurance adjusters typically have hundreds of case files to evaluate.
 There is simply not enough time for them to thoroughly investigate a case to accurately determine its value.

 Evaluation software helps adjusters process claims more quickly.
 Adjusters feed injury information from a claimant’s medical records—such as the type of injury, whether hospitalization was necessary, and the type and length of treatment—into the program, and it calculates a settlement value based upon the data collected from previous claims and settlements in similar situations.

 But these equations are designed only to establish general damages.
 They cannot assess, for example, a person’s career and lifestyle and how an injury might impact their future income and ability to enjoy life.

 Not only that, but insurance companies may rig software programs in order to lower payments and increase profits.
 According to an article in the Post and Courier, a former Allstate executive turned whistleblower says that Allstate “turned the knobs” of the software in order to pay less than people otherwise would have received.
 The same article describes how Allstate’s profit-making plan included making lowball offers to people without lawyers and discouraging customers from hiring lawyers.